 In 2014, the Company acquired EndoDynamix, Inc. The agreement governing the terms of the acquisition provides that, if various conditions are met, certain contingent payments relating to the first commercial sale of the products (the milestone payment), as well as royalties based on sales (the revenue based payments), are due to the seller.
 In 2016, we notified the seller that there was a need to redesign the product, and that, as a consequence, the first commercial sale had been delayed.
 Consequently, the payment of contingent milestone and revenue-based payments were delayed.
-On January 18, 2017, the seller provided notice ("the Notice") seeking \$12.7 million under a liquidated damages clause, which essentially represents the seller's view as to the sum of the projected contingent milestone and revenue-based payments on an accelerated basis.
+On January 18, 2017, the seller provided notice (the "Notice") seeking \$12.7 million under a liquidated damages clause, which essentially represents the seller's view as to the sum of the projected contingent milestone and revenue-based payments on an accelerated basis.
 CONMED responded to the Notice denying that there was any basis for acceleration of the payments due under the acquisition agreement.
 On February 22, 2017, the representative of the former shareholders of EndoDynamix filed a complaint in Delaware Chancery Court claiming breach of contract with respect to the duty to commercialize the product and seeking the contingent payments on an accelerated basis.
 We believe that there was a substantive contractual basis to support the Company's decision to redesign the product, such that there was no legitimate basis for seeking the liquidated damages.
-In the third quarter of 2018, the Company decided to halt the development of the EndoDynamix clip applier.
-We previously recorded a charge to write off assets and released a previously accrued contingent consideration liability.
-In a pre-trial filing the Plaintiffs claim to seek liquidated damages, as well as additional damages up to \$24.8 million.
+In the third quarter of 2018, the Company decided to halt the development of the EndoDynamix clip applier and recorded a charge to write off assets and released a previously accrued contingent consideration liability.
+In court filings the Plaintiffs claim to seek liquidated damages, as well as additional damages up to \$24.8 million.
 A non-jury trial in the Delaware Chancery Court commenced on March 18, 2021, and testimony concluded on April 7, 2021.
-The parties have submitted post-trial briefs, and the Court will hear oral arguments at a hearing scheduled for September 2021, with the Court to issue a ruling at some point thereafter.
+The parties have submitted post-trial briefs, and the Court heard oral arguments at a hearing on September 16, 2021.
+The Court has not yet issued a ruling.
 The Company has not recorded any expense related to potential damages in connection with this matter because the Company does not believe any potential loss is probable.
 We expect to defend the claims asserted by the sellers of EndoDynamix, although there can be no assurance that we will prevail in the trial and/or any resulting appeals.

 CONMED is defending two Georgia State Court actions.
 The first was filed by various employees, former employees, contract workers and others against CONMED, and against a contract sterilizer.
-The second action is against CONMED's landlord and other related entities.
+The second action is against CONMED's landlord and other allegedly related entities.
 Plaintiffs in the lawsuits allege personal injury and related claims purportedly arising from or relating to exposure to Ethylene Oxide, a chemical used to sterilize certain products.
 CONMED is defending the claims asserted directly against it and is providing indemnification for certain other defendants based on contractual provisions.
 CONMED has submitted all of the claims for insurance coverage.
 One insurer is providing coverage for certain of the claims asserted directly against the Company.
-CONMED is currently in litigation with one of the other insurers regarding coverage for one of the indemnification claims and is waiting for the carrier to make a coverage determination for the other indemnification claim.
+CONMED is currently in litigation with one of the other insurers regarding coverage for certain of the indemnification claims.
 The Company is unable to estimate any range of possible loss at this time, and has not recorded any expense related to potential damages in connection with this matter because the Company does not believe any potential loss is probable.